Florida Mental Health Advocacy Coalition

 CS/SB 7016: Health Care ("Live Healthy Act")

-Behavioral Health Initiatives within the Bill
+Behavioral Health Initiatives within the Bill:

 • Creates minimum standards for mobile crisis response teams to divert crises and reduce involuntary commitment.